 - certify project meets the guidelines of the Student Research Colloquium.

-- serve as a resource person for questions their student(s) may have about presenting projects.
+- serve as a resource person for questions that their student(s) may have about presenting projects.